wedusk101/sig/make/readme.txt

 For developing your own application, start from the project in ../examples/sigapp.7z, which is prepared to be compiled outside of the SIG distribution folder.

+Linux installation:
+Graphics-based applications will need: X11 OpenGL and GLFW3